 If you were awarded $20,000, how would you fight poverty?

 The world theoretically ended poverty decades ago.
-Advances in health, financial services, and technology have illuminated a clear development path for the poor.
+Advances in health, financial services, and technology have illuminated a clear path.
 Unfortunately, development theory alone never fed a child.
-The great need now is for social entrepreneurs to find ways to distribute these interventions to actual people.
+The great need now is to distribute these interventions to actual people.

+Many solutions already exist.
 For example, a one hour long “sugar daddy awareness” class reduces unwanted teen pregnancy by 28 percent, but is rarely taught.
 Solar lamps increase study hours and income potential, but have a market penetration of only 1 percent.
 Praziquantel is a 10 cent drug that treats a common parasitic disease, yet 220 million people still need treatment.
-Poverty solutions exist – but nobody has figured out a systematic and scalable way to distribute them.

-D-Prize is a call to the world’s brightest social entrepreneurs and intrapreneurs.
-Submit your idea to start a new distribution initiative in one of our challenge areas below.
-If selected, we will award you $10,000-$20,000 to pilot your idea over a three-month trial period, and connect you with mentorship from already successful social entrepreneurs.
+D-Prize is a call to the world’s boldest social entrepreneurs.
+Submit your idea to launch a new venture that solves one of our distribution challenges below.
+If selected, we will award you $10,000-$20,000 and mentorship to pilot your idea in Africa, India, or another other developing region.
 D-Prize will fund a total of 5-15 social entrepreneurs.
-If your pilot is successful, we will help you to launch your work and attract significant support.
+If your pilot is successful, we will help you find future funding and grow to impact enormous numbers of people.

 D-Prize has been featured in: